wp-plugins/google-sitemap-generator/readme.txt

 == Installation ==

 1. Upload the full directory into your wp-content/plugins directory
-4. Activate the plugin at the plugin administration page
+2. Activate the plugin at the plugin administration page
-5. Open the plugin configuration page, which is located under Settings -> XML-Sitemap and customize settings like priorities and change frequencies.
+3. Open the plugin configuration page, which is located under Settings -> XML-Sitemap and customize settings like priorities and change frequencies.
-6. The plugin will automatically update your sitemap of you publish a post, so theres nothing more to do :)
+4. The plugin will automatically update your sitemap of you publish a post, so theres nothing more to do :)

 == Frequently Asked Questions ==

+= Do I have to create a sitemap.xml and sitemap.xml.gz by myself? =

+No. Since version 4, these files are dynamically generated. **There must be no sitemap.xml or sitemap.xml.gz in your blog directory anymore!*** The plugin will try to rename them to sitemap.xml.bak if they still exists.

+= Does this plugin use static files? =

+No. Since version 4, these files are dynamically generated. **There must be no sitemap.xml or sitemap.xml.gz in your blog directory anymore!*** The plugin will try to rename them to sitemap.xml.bak if they still exists.

 = There are no comments yet (or I've disabled them) and all my postings have a priority of zero! =

 Please disable automatic priority calculation and define a static priority for posts.

-= Do I always have to click on "Rebuild Sitemap" if I modified a post? =

-No, if you edit/publish/delete a post, your sitemap is automatically regenerated

 = So much configuration options...
 Do I need to change them? =